overfullstack/overfullstack.github.io/src/pages/articles/2021-07-07---mutation-is-unholy/index.md

 }
 ```

 - They are all in harmony, everything is working great.
 One day! a developer wanted to add a trivial log in `hasEggRotten`.
-As date object is not used anymore in this function, he felt he could reuse this object to get month and year information and so he mutated it like this:
+- As a date object is not used anymore in this function, he felt he could reuse this object to get month and year information and so he mutated it like this:

 ```java{5-7}
 // Dependent component - 1